EpsilonSolutions/netscaler-command-reference/docs/authorization/authorization-policylabel/authorization-policylabel.md

 Name for the new authorization policy label.
 Must begin with a letter, number, or the underscore character (_), and must contain only letters, numbers, and the hyphen (-), period (.) pound (#), space ( ), at (@), equals (=), colon (:), and underscore characters.
 Cannot be changed after the authorization policy is created.
 The following requirement applies only to the NetScaler CLI:
-If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, ?my authorization policy label? or ?authorization policy label?).
+If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, "my authorization policy label" or 'authorization policy label').